Vike extension VS custom integration

 • If a maintainer of vike-{react,vue,solid} replies that resolving your blocker is out-of-scope, then start considering a custom integration.

-You can also eject a Vike extension, for progressively moving from the ejected implemention of the Vike extension towards a custom integration.
+You can also eject a Vike extension, for progressively moving from the ejected implementation of the Vike extension towards a custom integration.
 See Optional Control.

-That said, many large companies need bespoke integrations, and opting out of Vike extensions can be a sensible choice.
-If that's your case, then chances are you already have a clear reason for wanting a custom integration.
+Large projects often need bespoke integrations, and opting out of Vike extensions can be a sensible choice.
+If that's your case, then you probably already have a very clear reason for wanting a custom integration.

 See also